Unifying homophily and heterophily network transformation via motifs

 Li Zhang

-PhD Student (now Postdoc RA at University of Oxford)
+PhD Student (now an Associate Lecturer at University College London)

 Haiping Lu